Nonunique Ergodicity on the Boundary of Outer space: Preliminaries

 Now, suppose no $G_t$ has any rigid vertex.
 Pick a point $v_0\in G_0$ and let $v_t\in G_t$ be its image in $G_t$.
 Again by the first paragraph there is a sequence $t_i\to\infty$ so that $v_{t_i}$ is a vertex.
 Moreover, after passing to a subsequence, the preimage of $v_{t_{i+1}}$ in $G_{t_i}$ intersects every open edge.
 Fold every illegal turn of $G_{t_i}$ not based at $v_{t_i}$ until a point in the preimage of $v_{t_{i+1}}$ is reached.
 This time, an illegal turn cannot become legal as that would create a rigid vertex.
 We again get a factorization as above where now all vertices of $H$ map to $v_{t_{i+1}}$ and this gives the desired sequence.

 In either case, the folding sequence is necessarily reduced, again by the first paragraph. \end{proof}

-Similarly, we prove that every lamination dual to an arational tree is realizable as the \emph{closure} of the legal lamination of an unfolding sequence.
-Here we first relate the legal lamination in terms of tress in the accumulation set of the unfolding sequence.
+Similarly, we prove that every lamination dual to an arational tree is realizable as the \emph{diagonal closure} of the legal lamination of an unfolding sequence.
+Here we first relate the legal lamination in terms of trees in the accumulation set of the unfolding sequence.

 \begin{lemma}[{\cite[Page 5]{NPR2014}}] Let $(G_s)_{s \le 0}$ be an unfolding sequence with the legal lamination $\Lambda$.
 Then for any tree $T$ in the accumulation set of $(G_s)_{s \le 0}$,

 \end{lemma}